yigitaktan/XeQueryReplayer/ab-test/README.md

 ## Step 17 / Round 2 - Removing the Restored Database

+> [!CAUTION]
+> Before dropping the original restored database, confirm the Round 2 clone contains the expected Query Store data.
+Once dropped, recovery requires restoring again.

 Once you have confirmed that the Query Store data is present in the clone, you can safely drop the original DemoDB that still contains user data.

 To do this, simply run the [step-17.sql](https://github.com/yigitaktan/XeQueryReplayer/blob/main/ab-test/step-17.sql) script.

 ## Step 18 / Analysis Time

+> [!NOTE]
+> From this point forward, the workflow is **analysis-only**.
+You should not need user table data anymore.
+Your evidence comes exclusively from Query Store metadata captured during the two replay rounds.

 The purpose of this step is to identify, quantify, and explain query performance regressions that occur after a compatibility level change, using Query Store data collected during replay.

 At this point in the A/B testing workflow: